Guest Artists Summer Camp 2025

 Miroslav Bata Marcetic has devoted his entire professional career to the preservation and perpetuation of folklore and dance.
 His contribution to the Canadian Serbian folklore community is immeasurable.

-Richard Schmidt 💖 Dances of Poland
+Richard Schmidt 💖 Couple Dances of Poland

 Richard Schmidt was introduced to folk dancing at the age of four when his father enrolled him in a local amateur Polish dance group in Montréal, Québec, Canada.
 His first teacher came from the theatre in Poland and she quickly taught him the discipline and entertainment value needed to be a performer.
 His next instructor had been a dancer with the Polish State Ballet Company Mazowsze.
 He recognized Richard’s talent, even at that age, took him under his wing, and taught him many tricks of the trade.
 Richard later joined the children’s group of the Podhale Folk Dance Company, in Montréal, and became the principal dancer.